bpaquet/node-logstash/Readme.markdown

 * ``serializer``: please see above.
 Default value to ``json_logstash``.
 * ``format``: please see above.
 Used by the ``raw``serializer.
 * ``zmq_high_watermark``: set the high watermark param on [ZeroMQ socket](http://api.zeromq.org/2-1:zmq-setsockopt).
 Default : no value.
 * ``zmq_check_interval``: if set, the plugin will check the NodeJS driver queue status every given interval (in ms).
 If not empty, the plugin will try to flush it.
-At each flush, the NodeJS driver will inject x elements in ZeroMQ internal queue, x is the high watermak value.
-So far, to flush 1000 messages with high watermark setted to 100, it will need 10 * zmq_check_interval.
-Default: no value.
+At each flush, the NodeJS driver will inject x elements in ZeroMQ library queue, x is the high watermak value.
+For example, to flush 1000 messages with high watermark setted to 100, it will take 10 * zmq_check_interval ms. Default: no value.
 * ``zmq_threshold_up``: if the NodeJS driver queues size goes upper this threshold, node-losgstash will stop every inputs plugins to avoid memory exhaustion.
 Default : no value.
 * ``zmq_threshold_down``: if the NodeJS driver queues size goes down this threshold and inputs plugins are stopped, node-losgstash will start every inputs plugins.
 Default : no value.